-Is the student aware of the required meetings of the Dissertation Supervising Committee each semester beginning no later than Fall Semester Year 3? □ Yes □ No Discipling specific guidelines that extend by out do noi t contradict IPMS guidalinas: Discipline-specific guidelines that extend to the student aware of responsibilities connected with Recurring Courses so as to receive future grades of Satisfactory (S)? □ Yes □ No ibivis guideimes: • IBMS 6090 Seminar: Discipline-specific expectations consistent with course s syllabus - • IBMS 6097 Research: Discipline-specific expectations consistent with course s syllabus - • IBMS 7010 Journal Club: Discipline-specific expectations consistent with course s syllabus - • Other discipline-specific courses: Is the student aware of the required meetings of the Dissertation Supervising Committee each semester? ☐ Yes □ No Has the student completed required electives? ☐ Yes □ No Has the student completed 2 semesters of dissertation? ☐ Yes □ No Has the student/mentor proposed a dissertation defense date (must be held at UTHSA)? ☐ Yes Anticipated □ No Date: Additional Information and Requirements: Moving costs will be arranged/covered by Mentor Stipend, tuition and fees, health insurance will be arranged/covered by Mentor Travel costs between institutions will be arranged/covered by Mentor
+Is the student aware of the required meetings of the Dissertation Supervising Committee each semester beginning no later than Fall Semester Year 3? □ Yes 🗆 No Dissipling, and sifts avoidably as that automath t a a wetwo aliant I Discipline-specific guidelines that extend b BIVIS guidelines: Is the student aware of responsibilities connected with Recurring Courses so as to receive future grades of Satisfactory (S)? □ Yes □ No IBMS 6090 Seminar: Discipline-specific expectations consistent with course s yllabus - IBMS 6097 Research: Discipline-specific expectations consistent with course s yllabus - IBMS 7010 Journal Club: Discipline-specific expectations consistent with course syllabus - • Other discipline-specific courses: Is the student aware of the required meetings of the Dissertation Supervising Committee each semester? 🗆 Yes 🗆 No Has the student completed required electives? □ Yes 🗆 No Has the student completed 2 semesters of dissertation? □ Yes □ No Has the student/mentor proposed a dissertation defense date (must be held at UTHSA)?
+Yes Anticipated □ No Date: Additional Information and Requirements: Moving costs will be arranged/covered by Mentor Stipend, tuition and fees, health insurance will be arranged/covered by Mentor Travel costs between institutions will be arranged/covered by Mentor